Erna Schneider Hoover: Awards

 She was awarded one of the first patents for computer software.
 She was elected as a member of the National Inventors Hall of Fame in 2008.
 She received the Wellesley College alumni achievement award.
 In 2020, the College of New Jersey awarded her an honorary degree for services to higher education in New Jersey, after her time on their board.
 Schneider Hoover was the recipient of the National Center for Women & Information Technology's 2023 Pioneer Award.

 Her invention laid the groundwork for modern interconnected communication systems.
 While her initial system has evolved and integrated with other advancements, the fundamental principles of automated telephone switching systems persist.
-The legacy of Erna Schneider Hoover's work endures in the seamless and efficient communication networks that underpin contemporary society, particularly in business-to-customer interactions.
+The legacy of Erna Schneider Hoover's work endures in the communication networks that underpin contemporary society, particularly in business-to-customer interactions.
 Her life's work not only transformed the telecommunications industry but also paved the way for future generations of women in science and technology.